 Common Name: Dahurian Larch

-Larix gmelinii is a Deciduous Tree up to 30.00 metres tall.
+Larix gmelinii is a deciduous tree that can grow up to 30.00 metres tall.

 It has miscellaneous uses.